tejas7070/TRAVELLDUO/README.md

 Frontend: HTML, CSS, JavaScript
 Database: MySQL

-NOTE*: TRAVELLDUO currently requires a localhost to run on web browser which can be provided with the help of XAMPP server.
+NOTE*: TRAVELDUO currently requires a localhost to run on web browser which can be provided with the help of XAMPP server.